fuzzyVineStone/ECS/README.md

 #### Appendix

-Props to skyVaultGames as the only real source of information I could find on an actual emplementation of an Entity Component System and as the main inspiration to this project.
+Props to @skyVaultGames as the only real source of information I could find on an actual emplementation of an Entity Component System and as the main inspiration to this project.